 headroom uses the built-in mp3rgain library to directly modify this field — no decoding or re-encoding involved.

-Bitrate-Aware Ceiling for Native Lossless
+Native Lossless Threshold

 At ≥256kbps, re-encoding introduces quantization noise below -90dB — far below audible threshold.
 Only gain is applied (no EQ, compression, or dynamics processing), and original bitrate is preserved.